Algarve-Tourist.com

 Praia dos Pescadores in full summer swing

 Tavira Island lies within the protected Ria Formosa lagoon, its southern shore forming one of the finest beaches in the eastern Algarve.
-A short ferry from Tavira town delivers visitors to sand that feels genuinely unspoilt despite its popularity.
+A short ferry from Tavira town drops you onto sand that feels genuinely unspoilt despite its popularity.

 Most arrivals settle near the ferry landing, where a beach bar and former campsite provide basic facilities.
 Walking south along the shore quickly leaves the crowds behind, revealing kilometre after kilometre of empty sand backed by low dunes.
-The island rewards those willing to explore.
+The further you walk, the quieter it gets.

 Related article: Tavira guide